NixOS/nix.dev/source/faq.rst

 Pass following to Nix commands:

-- `--option connect-timeout 5` to wait only 5 second on binary package
+- :option:`--option connect-timeout 5` to wait only 5 second on binary package
-- `--fallback` to build from source if binary package fetching fails
+- :option:`--fallback` to build from source if binary package fetching fails

 How do I add a new binary cache?